wrmthorne/CycleNER/README.md

 # CycleNER

-This is a project implementing an [Original Paper](https://dl.acm.org/doi/10.1145/3485447.3512012) by Andrea Iovine, Anjie Fang, Besnik Fetahu, Oleg Rokhlenko, Shervin Malmasi.
+CycleNER is an [Original Paper](https://dl.acm.org/doi/10.1145/3485447.3512012) by Andrea Iovine, Anjie Fang, Besnik Fetahu, Oleg Rokhlenko, Shervin Malmasi.

+**This code was not produced by these authors.
+This is my own implementation based on the paper contents.**

 CycleNER uses cycle-consistency training for two functions: sequence-to-entity (S2E); and entity-to-sequence (E2S), to learn NER tags from some seed set of sentences and another set of entity examples.
 The output from one function is the input the the other and the algorithm attempts to align each representation space, thus, learning to tag named entities in an unsupervised manner.